Captured Together! Madhubala Actors Drashti Dhami & Vivian Dsena Click Selfie, The Pic Goes Viral!

 Vivian & Drashti Bond

 Recently, the actress was seen at Rubina Dilaik and Abhinav Shukla's wedding reception in Mumbai.
-Vivian too, attended the event.
+Vivian too attended the event.
 Drashti and Vivian surprised their fans as they bonded well.

 ViShti’s Selfie Goes Viral: Fans’ Comments